Preventive measures in line with COVID-19

 Visits by family and friends - Signature care units

-If no COVID-19 cases are recorded in the Signature care units, family and friends may visit residents in their rental units, provided that they comply with the rules above.
+If no COVID-19 cases are recorded in the Signature care units, family and friends may visit residents in their rental units, according to the system presented above and provided that they comply with the stated rules.

 Visits by caregivers